 - 1. Determine if the animal is hooked or entangled and prepare to remove the line. - a.
-If entangled: Maneuver the vessel in a way that will reduce tension on the line and then use a long-handled line cutter to cut as much line off of or as close to the animal as you can. - b.
+If entangled: To the extent possible, maneuver the vessel in a way that will reduce tension on the line.
+Use a long-handled line cutter to cut as much line off of or as close to the animal as you can. - b.
 If hooked: - i.
 Determine whether the hook is ingested or not.
-If the hook appears to be ingested, maneuver vessel in a way that will reduce tension on the line and then use a long-handled line cutter to cut the line as close to the hook as possible, removing as much gear as possible - ii.
+If the hook appears to be ingested, to the extent possible, maneuver vessel in a way that will reduce tension on the line.
+Use a long-handled line cutter to cut the line as close to the hook as possible, removing as much gear as possible - ii.
 If the hook is not ingested: - 1.
-If using "weak4" circle hooks: - a. maintain tension on the line, giving the hook a chance to straighten and release the animal without the hook or trailing line attached. - b.
+If using "weak" circle hooks: - a.
+To the extent possible, maintain tension on the line, giving the hook a chance to straighten and release the animal without the hook or trailing line attached. - b.
 If the hook does not straighten, use a de-hooker to remove the hook and trailing line. - c.
 If the hook is not straightened or removed, use a long-handled line cutter to cut the line as close as you can to the hook, removing as much gear as possible. - 2.
 If not using weak circle hooks: Avoid pulling sharply on the branchline.
-Maneuver vessel in a way that will reduce tension on the line and then use a long-handled line cutter to cut the line as close to the hook as possible, removing as much gear as possible.
+To the extent possible, maneuver vessel in a way that will reduce tension on the line.
+Use a long-handled line cutter to cut the line as close to the hook as possible, removing as much gear as possible.